nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 In the code first approach, we don't write GraphQL SDL by hand.
 Instead we use TypeScript decorators.
 The `@nestjs/graphql` package will then read the metadata defined through these decorators and automatically generate the schema for you.

 Most of the definitions in a GraphQL schema are **object types**.
 Each object type you define should represent an object that an application client might need to interact with.
-For example, our example app needs to be able to fetch a list of authors and their posts, so we should define the `Author` type and `Post` type to support this functionality.
+For example, our sample API needs to be able to fetch a list of authors and their posts, so we should define the `Author` type and `Post` type to support this functionality.

 ```typescript
 import { Field, Int, ObjectType } from '@nestjs/graphql';